rudranag/Truecaller-Smsbomber_telegram_bot/README.md

     https://api.telegram.org/bot{ your api key }/setwebhook?url=https://{ your heroku app name }.herokuapp.com

- when you see webhook was set message when you open the link then you succesfully setup the webhook
+2.when you see webhook was set message when you open the link then you succesfully setup the webhook

- Go to main_webhook.py and add your api key at line 13 and your heroku app name at line 76
+3.Go to main_webhook.py and add your api key at line 13 and your heroku app name at line 76

-2.To make it run on heroku without webhook the Procfile should be
+4.To make it run on heroku without webhook the Procfile should be

      worker: python main.py

-3.To use webhook version change your Procfile to
+5.To use webhook version change your Procfile to

      web: python main_webhook.py

-Then type this command in your heroku cli if you encounter any error in logs(only for webhook version)
+6.Then type this command in your heroku cli if you encounter any error in logs(only for webhook version)

      heroku ps:scale web=1 -a your_heroku_app_name